micha137/cpython/Doc/c-api/intro.rst

 only real reason to use the  reference count is to prevent the object from being deallocated as  long as our variable is pointing to it.
 If we know that there is at  least one other reference to the object that lives at least as long as our variable, there is no need to increment the reference count temporarily.
 An important situation where this arises is in objects that are passed as arguments to C functions in an extension module that are called from Python;
 the call mechanism guarantees to hold a  reference to every argument for the duration of the call.

 However, a common pitfall is to extract an object from a list and hold on to it for a while without incrementing its reference count.
-Some other operation might conceivably remove the object from the list, decrementing its reference count and possible deallocating it.
+Some other operation might conceivably remove the object from the list, decrementing its reference count and possibly deallocating it.
 The real danger is that innocent-looking operations may invoke arbitrary Python code which could do this; there is a code path which allows control to flow back to the user from a :c:func:`Py_DECREF`, so almost any operation is potentially dangerous.